JamesByers/GA-SEA-DAT1/other/Student_main_takeaways.md

  * You'd be surprised by how much stats you remember after 10 years

 **apm**
-Top Takeaways:
+* Top Takeaways:
-  -Cross validation.
+  * Cross validation.
-  -NLP -> TF-IDF, stemming
+  * NLP -> TF-IDF, stemming
-  -Ensembling -> bagging, boosting
+  * Ensembling -> bagging, boosting
-Tibits (things I want to do more..)
+* Tibits (things I want to do more..)
-  -Visualize performance
+  * Visualize performance
-  -Piping
+  * Piping
-Surprises
+* Surprises
--How ‘simple’ many models are..
+  * How ‘simple’ many models are..
--Neural networks are simple to construct, but hard to understand.
+  * Neural networks are simple to construct, but hard to understand.

 **bruceakerseattle**
+* Takeaways
+  * JSON
+  * Web API
+  * bias vs variance
-  Takeaways-JSON, Web API, bias vs variance, cross validation Tidbits-Slack
+  * cross validation
+* Tidbits
+  * Slack
+* Surprises
-  Surprises- SciKitLearn has everything
+  * SciKitLearn has everything

 **ftseng**
 * Top takeaways: